bricet/jelix-stylus-plugin/README.md

 You may also set stylus modle path for node with :
 `stylus_node_paths=/usr/local/lib/node_modules`

-And finally, you can set node's binary path with (default value is /usr/bin/node) :
+You can also set node's binary path with (default value is /usr/bin/node) :
 `stylus_nodejs_bin_path=/usr/local/bin/node`

+Stylus can use libraries, such as [nib](http://visionmedia.github.com/nib/).
+You can set a comma-separated list of those libs with :
+`stylus_libs="nib"`